Signs It’s Time For a New Eating Disorder Therapist

 There Is No Discussion About How Social Factors Impact Your Experience

 A competent therapist recognizes that various social factors such as race, class, gender, weight stigma, disability, and sexuality can significantly impact your experience with an eating disorder.
-If your therapist does not invite conversations about these issues, it might be a sign that they are not considering the full context of your unique experience.
+If your therapist does not invite conversations about these issues, it might be a sign that they are not considering the full context of your unique experience, you may leave sessions feeling dismissive, misunderstood or like a failure for not measuring up to the “average” eating disorder recovery experience.
+This is particularly common in BIPOC, queer, trans, disabled, fat and neurodivergent clients.

 Outdated and Harmful Techniques Are Used